jasonlin316/jasonlin316.github.io/_pages/about.md

 ---

 I am a 3rd year Ph.D. student in [FPGA/Parallel Computing Lab](https://fpga.usc.edu) at University of Southern California, advised by [Prof. Prasanna](https://sites.usc.edu/prasanna/).
 I'm interested in Graph Neural Networks, Hardware Accelerators/HPC, and Heterogeneous Computing.
-I have published several papers in HPC-, ASIC-, and FPGA-related conferences in the past two year.
+I have published several papers in HPC-, ASIC-, and FPGA-related conferences in the past two years.
 Please refer to the [publication](https://jasonlin316.github.io/publications/) page for more details.

 In addition to research interests, I'm also interested in video editing and photography.
 Check out my [vlogs](https://youtube.com/playlist?list=PLOgPUn4uH3eyITpOyIsteJNxuKTRnYb6v) and [photos](https://www.flickr.com/photos/194564724@N08/albums).